shi-gg/witchsky.app/README.md

   - [ ] ./src/view/icons/Logomark.tsx
   - [ ] ./src/view/icons/Logo.tsx
   - [ ] ./src/view/icons/Logotype.tsx
+  - [ ] ./src/components/WelcomeModal.tsx
   - [ ] ./assets/
 - [ ] Setup App Linking for Android (.well-known w/ app package fingerprint)
 - [ ] Remove broken Experiments (constellation instance and TODO note)
 - [ ] Replace instances of `group.app.bsky` with `group.app.bitchsky`
 - [ ] Add a toggle to replace "New Post" with "Skeet" (and other instances of "Post" in English)
 - [ ] [Coffee](https://git.ari.lt/coffee) for colors in actual themes
+- [ ] Automatic PDS detection like other social-app forks
+- [ ] Like of or repost of repost icons from blacksky
 - [ ] Bitchsky PDS and .social site

 ### Even more wishful or far off